chalmovsky/nextjs-nano-auth/README.md

-# Catalyst for new Next.js apps that need auth.
+# Catalyze auth into your Next.js apps

 ### Fully functional email and password authentication including email verification.
-- This is meant to be used as starting point to add auth to a existing Next.js app.
+- This is meant to be used as starting point to add auth to an existing Next.js app.
-- Copy it to the existing project and adjust according to your needs.
+- Copy the files into your project and adapt according to your requirements.

 ### Prerequisites:
-- Set up Resend account (if you dont have Resend you can swap it out for other email sender in `email.js`, but it's gonna be more work)
+- Set up Resend account (if you don't have Resend you can swap it out for other email sender in `email.js`, but it's gonna be more work)

 ### How to use:
 Download `nna-just-the-files.zip` copy and integrate the files into your own project.